-Manufacturer documentation should provide traceability of design decisions from initial identification of requirements to verifying requirements during test and evaluation.
-Traceability assists in:
+Provide records of design decisions from initial identification of requirements, to verifying requirements during test and evaluation.
+Proper record-keeping assists in:

-- Assessing compliance with applicable laws and regulations; - Developing and tracking lessons learned;

-- Managing change and evolution of the design; and - Prioritizing and justifying requirements.
+- Assessing compliance with applicable laws and regulations; - Developing and tracking lessons learned; - Managing change and evolution of the design; and - Prioritizing and justifying requirements.